Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Pair Spirituals with the History of Civil Rights Leaders

-Click to listen to the arrangements in the video previews.
+Click below to listen to the arrangements.

 Chinese New Year